Naval Outlying Landing Field Summerdale: Facilities

 Naval Outlying Landing Field Summerdale has two asphalt paved runways: Runway 5/23 measuring 3,998 by 150 feet (1,219 x 46 m) and Runway 11/29 measuring 4,000 feet by 150 feet (1,219 x 46 m).
 In 2010, officials from NAS Whiting Field announced plans to expand the runways for several NOLFs they operate (including NOLF Summerdale) to facilitate the use of the T-6 Texan II training aircraft, which was slated to replace the aging fleet of T-34C Turbomentors.
 Those plans came under heavy opposition by some residents who were worried about losing homes and land in the process.

-After NOLF Summerdale's flying activities were reduced for refurbishment, to include the closure of one runway and the lengthening of the two other runways, it officially "reopened" in March 2016 to resume its role as an outlying practice field for training flights by T-6B Texan II aircraft originating from NAS Whiting Field.
+NOLF Summerdale's flying activities were reduced for refurbishment, including the closure of one runway and the lengthening of the two other runways.
+It then "reopened" in March 2016 to resume its role as an outlying practice field for training flights by T-6B Texan II aircraft originating from NAS Whiting Field.